RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

-If problem-specific information beyond the mere PPI is (not) available to an algorithm, the problem is called \emph{(un)informed}.
-If applicable, such problem-specific information is normally given as a \emph{heuristic function} $h(\node)$ which assigns to each node $\node$ a non-negative real value as an estimation of the cost of the best path from $\node$'s state to some goal state.
+\paragraph{(Un)Informed Search} If problem-specific information beyond the mere PPI is (not) available to an algorithm, the problem is called \emph{(un)informed}.
+If applicable, such problem-specific information is normally given as a \emph{heuristic function} $h$ which assigns to each node $\node$ a non-negative real value as an estimation of the cost of the best path from $\node$'s state to some goal state.
 This heuristic value $h(\node)$ can then be combined with the costs $\cost(\node)$ already incurred to reach $\node$, in terms of $f(\node) := \cost(\node) + h(\node)$, which estimates the overall cost of the path from the start to some goal state via node $\node$.

-\begin{example} \emph{(Heuristic Function)}\quad Recall the route planning task from Example~\ref{ex:PPI}.
-For this problem, a simple heuristic function is given by the straight-line distance between a particular city $\node$ and the closest destination city (goal state). \end{example}
+The cost function $f$ is called \emph{monotonic} iff $f(\node) \leq f(\node')$ for all nodes $\node,\node'$ where $\node'$ is a successor of $\node$.
+Some search algorithms require a monotonic function in order to guarantee optimality of the search.

-\begin{example} \emph{(Search Algorithms)}\quad Important uninformed search strategies are depth-first, breadth-first, uniform-cost and iterative deepening search; popular informed search methods are A* and IDA* \cite{russellnorvig2010}.
+\begin{example} \emph{(Search Algorithms)}\quad Important uninformed search strategies are \emph{depth-first}, \emph{breadth-first}, \emph{uniform-cost} and \emph{iterative deepening} search; popular informed search methods are \emph{A*} and \emph{IDA*} \cite{russellnorvig2010}.
 Each of them maintains a queue of nodes that is sorted in a specific way, where the first node of this queue is chosen for expansion at each step.
 Each expanded node is deleted from the queue and its generated successors are added to it in a way the defined sorting is preserved.
-Whenever a node is expanded whose state satisfies the $\goal()$ test, the respective path is returned and the search terminates.
+Whenever a node is expanded whose state satisfies the $\goal$ test, the respective path is returned and the search terminates.

-Now, depth-first search maintains a LIFO queue, breadth-first search a FIFO queue, and uniform-cost search and A*, respectively, a queue sorted in ascending order by $\cost()$ and $f()$.
+Now, depth-first search maintains a LIFO queue, breadth-first search a FIFO queue, and uniform-cost search and A*, respectively, a queue sorted in ascending order by $\cost$ and $f$.
 Iterative deepening and IDA* run in iterations, executing one depth-first search per iteration.
 At this, each iteration uses an incremented depth-limit $l=1,2,\dots$ (iterative deepening) or an incremented cost-limit equal to the best known node from the last iteration that has not been expanded (IDA*).
 A depth-limit (cost-limit) $k$ means that no successors are generated for any node at tree depth $k$ (with cost $> k$). \end{example}